ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 anywhere, consider the following as a potential outline for a scoping document:

 - **Collaborators:** Who is working on the project?
 Include where they work and how to get in touch with them.
+Typically this will include their email address.
 - **Background Information:** What does someone need to know to understand the goals of the project?
 - **Project Duration:** How long will the project take?